dunivint/ggplot2_tutorial/GSW_tutorial.md

 * Hopefully now you get the point of how easy it is to plot your data in different ways in ggplot2!

+### Growth curve analysis (simple)
+First we will read and tidy growth curve data
+* Most growth curve outputs will allow time in one column and well in every other column, so we will use this as an example
+ * Most can also be exported as .csv
+ * If you can only export into excel, excel can convert to .csv files easily
+* We will include an information file that contains info per well
+ * I usually make this by hand
+ * Each row has all metadata for a single well

 ### Statistics and other data adjustments
 * First we'll look at statistical transformations... like histograms